ChainSecurity/near-for-auditors/docs/gas.md

 # Gas

 Gas is the measure of computational effort performed by the validators to execute a receipt.
 The signer of a receipt must provide enough gas to offset the cost of executing it.
 There are various fees associated with different operations.
 For example, creating an action receipt from a transaction incurs the ``action_receipt_creation_config`` fee.
 Each type of action contained in this action receipt will also incur a cost, e.g. the ``create_account_cost`` if the action is a CreateAccountAction.
+The cost of each operation is defined in the [``GenesisConfig``](https://nomicon.io/GenesisConfig/).

 ## Fees
 A fee consists of three different values: ``send_sir``, ``send_not_sir`` and ``execute``.
 The abbreviation ``sir`` stands for "Sender is Receiver", indicating that a contract is calling itself, e.g. for a callback.